15 Appropriate Movies for Spanish Class 2025

 Wish

 Also, the newest Spanish Disney movie is the musical film Wish. if you are looking for a new Spanish kids movie, Wish is perfect!
 Wish is set in the Iberian Peninsula, where present-day Spain is located.
 The movie Wish has a very diverse cast, including an Afro-Latina lead.
+It is a story of a young girl and her best friends with fantasy and magical powers.

 The Disney movie Wish is now available on DVD and digital download.
 Wish was also added to Disney Plus in April 2024.